Roster Form

 Limitations of Roster Notation

 One of the limitations of roster notation is that we cannot represent a large number of data in roster form.
 For example, if we want to represent the first 100 or 200 natural numbers in a set B then it is hard for us to represent this much data in a single row.
 This limitation can be overcome by representing data with the help of a dotted line.
-Take a set of the first 100 positive odd numbers and represent using roster notation.
+Take a set of the first 100 positive odd numbers and represent them using roster notation.

 B = {1, 3, 5, 7, ....., 199}

-The dotted line shows that the numbers are part of set B but not written in roster notation.
+The dotted line shows that the numbers are part of set B but not written in set roster notation.
 When we represent large numbers of elements in a set using roster form we usually write the first few elements and the last element and we separate these elements with a comma.
 Let's take a set of all the English alphabets, it can be represented in roster form as:

 C = {a, b, c, d, ......., z}